BrandtHill/LiveStore/README.md

 # or, release task
 bin/live_store eval "LiveStore.ReleaseTasks.change_config(\"store_email\", \"sales@mystore.com\")"
 ```
-Then you can login through the app (via email) since you've set the `store_email` config item to your Sendgrid verified sender.
+Then you can login through the app (via email) since you've set the `store_email` config item to your Postmark/Sendgrid verified sender.

 ## Running